igomezv/Reconstructing-RC-with-ANN/README.md

 Galaxy rotation curves are critical for understanding the mass distribution within galaxies.
 Traditional methods of analyzing these curves often involve extensive manual effort.
 Our project introduces a machine-learning approach to generate rotation curve reconstructions based on the observational data.

+## Usage

+You can use the .yml file to recreate the enviroment:

+``conda env create -f environment.yml``

+Otherwise, you need to install numpy, seaborn, matplotlib, scikit-learn, astroNN, tensorflow.

 ## Repository Contents

 - **ALL_RC_mass_models.ipynb** contains the hyperparameter tuning for all the galaxies using `nnogada`. **load_all_models.ipynb** allows to load the `.h5` saved models, trained in the **ALL_RC_mass_models.ipynb** notebook. **RC_neural_model.ipynb** and **RC_mass_models.ipynb** notebooks have preliminary/exploratory tests.